amaccann/phaser-navmesh-generation/README.md

 * `midPointThreshold` a `Number` value telling how narrow a navmesh triangle needs to be before it's ignored during pathing (optional)
 * `debug` various optional debug options to Render the stages of NavMesh calculation:
     * `hulls`: Every (recursive) 'chunk' of impassable tiles found on the tilemap
-    * `hullBounds`: The bounding-box generated for each of these hull clusters
     * `navMesh`: Draw all the actual triangles generated for this navmesh
     * `navMeshNodes`: Draw all connections found between neighbouring triangles
     * `polygonBounds`: Draw the bonding radius between each navmesh triangle